pingcap/docs-cn/information-schema/information-schema-data-lock-waits.md

 # DATA_LOCK_WAITS

-The `DATA_LOCK_WAITS` table shows the ongoing pessimistic locks waiting on all TiKV nodes in the cluster.
+The `DATA_LOCK_WAITS` table shows the ongoing lock-wait information on all TiKV nodes in a cluster, including the lock-wait information of pessimistic transactions and the information of optimistic transactions being blocked.

 {{< copyable "sql" >}}